National Association of Trailer Manufacturers – Oops?

 I really thought I was done with posts about safety chains.
 We have several of them on the site, but I found a video that begs for comment.
 I really like the video and subject matter – from the Compliance Director of the National Association of Trailer Manufacturers.
 This is a good organization because they are doing a lot to pull together the various DOT and other requirements for manufacturing trailers.

 Well, it caught my eye, then I kept thinking about it, and decided to use it as an education tool.
-Yes, they should know better, but that’s not why.
+Yes, they should know better, but that is not why.
 We all need to know the better ways to do these things.
-I don’t much like all the regulations, but if we have them, then we should use the equipment right.
+I do not much like all the regulations, but if we have them, then we should certainly use the equipment right.

 Safety Seek